Caring for someone with cancer

 Taking on a caring role often changes relationships, which can be challenging and hard to adjust to.
 The impact of cancer on a relationship often depends on what your relationship was like before the diagnosis.

 You may find caring for someone strengthens your relationship with them.
-For others, particularly those who had a strained relationship before the diagnosis, the pressure of cancer and treatment, financial worries and the demands of caring can add further tension.
-In this case, you may find it best to share the caring role with other people.
+For others, the pressure of cancer and treatment, financial worries and the demands of caring can add further tension.

 It can be helpful to understand the potential changes that cancer can bring.
 Being open and honest can help you and the person you are caring for through the anxieties, sadness and uncertainty.